jina-ai/jina/docs/fundamentals/flow/create-flow.md

 When a {class}`~jina.Flow` starts, all its {ref}`added Executors <flow-add-executors>` will start as well, making it possible to {ref}`reach the service through its API <access-flow-api>`.

-There are three ways to start a Flow.
-Depending on the use case, you can start a Flow either in Python, or from a YAML file, or from the terminal.
+There are three ways to start a Flow: In Python, from a YAML file, or from the terminal.

 - Generally in Python: use Flow as a context manager in Python.
-- As an entrypoint from terminal: use Jina CLI and a Flow YAML.
+- As an entrypoint from terminal: use `Jina CLI <cli>` and a Flow YAML file.
 - As an entrypoint from Python code: use Flow as a context manager inside `if __name__ == '__main__'`
 - No context manager: manually call {meth}`~jina.Flow.start` and {meth}`~jina.Flow.close`.

 ````{tab} General in Python